-Abdulrazak Gurnah wins Nobel Prize for literature
+Abdulrazak Gurnah wins Nobel Prize in literature

 His 1994 novel "Paradise," which told the story of a boy growing up in Tanzania in the early 20th century, won the Booker Prize and marked his breakthrough as a novelist.

-"Characters find themselves in a hiatus between cultures and continents, between a life that was and a life emerging; it is an insecure state that can never be resolved," the Nobel Committee for Literature said in a statement.
+"Gurnah's dedication to truth and his aversion to simplification are striking," the Nobel Committee for Literature said in a statement.
+"This can make him bleak and uncompromising, at the same time as he follows the fates of individuals with great compassion and unbending commitment."

-His 2001 novel "By the Sea" follows a refugee living in a British seaside town.
+His 2001 book "By the Sea" follows a refugee living in a British seaside town.
 And his most recent work, "Afterlives," picks up the narrative of "Paradise" and takes place during the German colonization of Africa.

+His characters "find themselves in a hiatus between cultures and continents, between a life that was and a life emerging; it is an insecure state that can never be resolved," the committee said.

 Prior to his retirement Gurnah, 73, was also a professor of English and Postcolonial Literatures at the University of Kent in England.